johnroper100/dropplets/README.md

 ## Project Goals

 - Application made up of only one file
-- Simple single-file upload form
+- Simple post publishing form
 - Quick password-only access
 - Database-less platform
 - Works even when the user has disabled JavaScript